Springtime is the perfect "lower your A1C" time

 How to lower A1C levels: 7 steps to take

 If you need to lower your A1C, anything you do to keep your blood sugar in range—particularly healthy food choices and activity—will help.
-Here are six spring-friendly ideas to try.
+Here are seven spring-friendly ideas to try.

 1. Savour a farmers' market.
 Be inspired by local produce and take advantage of the bounty grown all across Canada.
 Try adding one more serving of flavour-packed fruits or vegetables to every meal.

 2. Eat seasonally.
 While you're at the market, look for items in season and discover new ways to prepare them.
 Daikon.
 Pea shoots.
 Cardoons.
 Farmers are also often happy to share ideas.